 In September 2021, the Federal Government declared the Hunter Region as the NSW centre of a federal scheme for a "hydrogen hub" in each state or territory (except the ACT), complementing the NSW Government's November 2020 commitment to the development of the Hunter Renewable Energy Zone.
-This cluster will support the development of the Hydrogen supply chain, reduce overlaps and identify gaps in the development of meeting the supply chain, reduce overlaps and identify gaps in the development of the Hydrogen September 1 and commercialisation of new hydrogen focused technologies.
-Our region has responded by establishing the Hunter Hydrogen Taskforce and the Hydrogen Technology Cluster (NewHZ), which is designed to bring together industry, business; research and government.
+This cluster will support the development of the hydrogen supply chain, reduce overlaps and identify apain in the development, deployment and commercialisation of new hydrogen focused technologies.
+Our region has responded by establishing the Hunter Hydrogen Taskforce and the Hydrogen Technology Cluster (NewH2), which is designed to bring together industry, business, research and government.

 Strong signals of confidence from both levels of government and increasing private investment will create significant demand for technology, infrastructure and industrial growth and give confidence to the private sector.
 Port Stephens is currently experiencing a high level of advanced enquiry from renewable energy businesses keen to establish, primarily in and around Tomago where advanced manufacturing businesses are actively supporting innovation and development of prototypes.
-These businesses will complement, and create new collaborative opportunities, for our existing corporates with a demonstrated focus on neewables.
+These businesses will complement, and create new collaborative opportunities, for our existing corporates with a demonstrated focus or nerewables.